July 31st

 Meaning of the subhAShita:

-For the twice-born (brahmins), fire is God; for the ascetics, the Lord is in their hearts; for those with little insight, it is in the statue; for those with equanimity, He is everywhere!
+For the twice-born (brahmins), fire is God.
+For the ascetics, the Lord is in their hearts.
+For those with very little insight, it is in the statue.
+For those with equanimity, He is everywhere!

 Commentary:

 The ascetics carry the Lord in their hearts.
-They truly connect with the inner divine spirit.
-Everyone has the divine in their hearts, but the connection to it is what makes a world of difference.
+They truly connect with their inner divine spirit.
+Everyone has the divine in their hearts, but a personal connection to it is what makes a world of difference.

-Those with little insight consider 'seeing' Him as seeing a statue of Him.
-They worship the statue with utmost reverence but do not translate that to the living world around.
+Those with limited insight consider 'seeing' Him as seeing a statue of Him.
+They worship the statue with utmost reverence but do not translate that to the living world around them.

-But those with a sense of equanimity, see God everywhere!
+However, those with a sense of equanimity see God in everything and everywhere!
 They identify the divinity in each and everything/being around them.
-To them, God is not just in a statue, fire or a ritual.
+To them, God is not just in a statue, fire, or a ritual.
 He is in every aspect and form around them.
-Every action they undertake is an offering and every breath they breathe is His miracle!
+Every action they undertake is an offering to Him and every breath they breathe is His miracle!

 pada vigrahaH: